Saying No To An Engagement Ring Didn't Make Me Less Engaged

 “Oh, but would you ever consider wearing an engagement ring?”
 I asked.

-“No way, that’s weird,” he answered quickly, before realising such a response would certainly elicit a feminist lecture from his future wife.
+“No way, that’s weird,” he answered quickly, before realizing such a response would certainly elicit a feminist lecture from his future wife.

 Advertisement